NET RECIPES

 Sauce:

 If you're with me on the non-traditional approach, start in a medium saucepan with butter and about 1 1/2 tbsp of flour.
 Whisk while cooking flour over medium heat for 2 minutes.
 If you're traditional, or done with your roux step, add in the hot, reduced beef stock while whisking.
+Add fresh ground black pepper and optionally a splash of cognac or brandy to taste.
 Let cook for another minute then whisk in the creme fraiche and simmer for another minute.

 At this point, non-traditionalists can spoon the sauce onto a plate and place the grilled steak on top.